I'm a freelance photographer with over 14 years experience of taking pictures for a range of clients.

-Over the last 10+ years I've photographed hundreds of bands all over the place - from fields in the middle of nowhere, to chaotic hardcore punk gigs.
-I co-founded Push to Fire online music magazine and was Editor of the site for four years (2008-2012).
+I specialise in music photography, and I've shot bands in a variety of venues over the years.
+I also co-founded Push to Fire online music magazine and was Editor of the site for four years (2008-2012).

 I love music and it's always been an important a part of my life.
-I've been playing piano since I was 5 and trumpet since I was 10.
-I also play melodica and bass guitar, and can sing backing vocals/harmonies.
-I have experience of playing in a couple of bands including reggae/ska/punk band Copasetics (2009-2014) and trumpet in ska punk 8-piece Munky Punch (2003-2006).
+I've been playing piano since I was 4 and trumpet since I was 10.
+I also play melodica, bass guitar and sing backing vocals/harmonies.
+I have experience of playing in bands including reggae/ska/punk band Copasetics (2009-2014) and trumpet in ska punk 8-piece Munky Punch (2003-2006).
 I'm currently looking for more opportunities to write and play music.

 Get in touch and tell me what you need!
 Whether you need professional portraits, event photos or a music video - I can produce a range of photography and video content to meet your needs.
 I'm also available for image editing and social media campaign planning/content (ie strategy, schedules, text, video and imagery tailored for your chosen platforms).